Ine Eriksen Søreide: 2020

-In January 2020, news came that the Ministry of Foreign Affairs and the Government decided in the autumn of 2019 to bring home a Norwegian, a presumably terminally ill boy.
-The case was controversial because both the sister and the mother were accused of terrorism and was also brought back to Norway.
-This was an alternative no one wanted, the government had said they would bring the Norwegian children home if requested, but in this case it was not possible.
-In the end, the Ministry of Foreign Affairs and the majority of the government made the decision to bring them home, which triggered an assessment in the Progress Party's national board about the party's government participation, where they concluded to withdraw from the government.
-Søreide stated that the decision was made on humanitarian grounds and knowledge that was the basis for an assumed sick child.
+In January 2020, the Ministry of Foreign Affairs assisted in the return of a Norwegian woman and her two children from Syria.
+Søreide said the decision was made on humanitarian grounds, citing concerns about the health of one of the children.
+The woman had been charged by the Norwegian Police Security Service with participation in terrorist organisations.
+The decision was opposed by the Progress Party, which subsequently withdrew from the Solberg government.

 In August, Søreide's spokeswoman, Trude Maaseide, said that an unnamed Russian diplomat working at the trade section of the Russian embassy in Oslo was expelled for linking to the case of a man jailed on the accusation of spying for Russia.
 It appeared the expelled diplomat was the Russian intelligence officer that Norwegian authorities said was meeting with the suspected spy (a Norwegian citizen) in an Oslo restaurant when he was arrested.

 Søreide hailed the peace agreement between Israel and the United Arab Emirates as a positive development and said Norway welcomed any move that led toward peace in the Middle East.

 Søreide supported the EU's condemnation and sanctions following the attempted poisoning of Kremlin critic Alexei Navalny, saying "Norway has condemned the attack on Alexei Navalny.
 Analyzes by the Organisation for the Prohibition of Chemical Weapons (OPCW) and independent tests in Germany, Sweden and France have confirmed that Navalny was poisoned with the military nerve agent Novichok".
 She further stressed that the incident was a violation of the Chemical Weapons Convention.

+In September 2020, Søreide, announced that the Polish municipalities which introduced the LGBT-free zones would be denied the EEA and Norway Grants whose aim is the reduction of social and economic disparities in the European Economic Area (EEA).
+Poland is the biggest beneficiary of these funds and could potentially lose millions of euros of financial aid.
+The suspension of funds only applies to the government bodies that have themselves adopted resolutions and does not apply to non-governmental organizations that operate in the LGBT-free zones.

 In November, Søreide defended the government's plan for the Sami people when the government presented its area report for the north.
 Her response came after 15 year old Sunna Svendsen criticised the government live by stating that the report's title wasn't inclusive enough for the Sami people.
 Søreide stated: "When we started working on the report, we saw very quickly that Sami questions must be consistent in it, instead of it being an isolated chapter".
 She further added that they had asked the Sami Parliament for inputs.